 Mary gave Angelina a kiss on the cheek.

-The verb is “gave” and the object given was “a kiss.”
+The verb is “gave,” and the object given was “a kiss.”
 To whom it happened was Angelina, the indirect object of the sentence.

-2) Intransitive verbs.
+2) Intransitive Verbs.

-Matthew runs quickly away.
+Matthew runs away quickly.

 If you can name a noun that’s on the receiving end, it’s a transitive verb.
 If you can’t name a noun, whether a direct or indirect object, then the verb is intransitive.

 What is a Modal Verb?